chriscarvalho/open-mentorship/index.md

 layout: default
 ---

-**#OpenMentorship** is a simple concept: I'm donating my time and knowledge, free of charge, to anyone who could benefit from it to do good in their lives.
-What 'good' means is up to them.
-It could mean changing their own circumstance, or pushing for change within their community.
+**#OpenMentorship** is a simple concept: I'm donating my time and knowledge to anyone who could use it.
+If you're currently in, or looking to get into, the design and startup space I'll do my best to offer guidance, advice or feedback.

-I'm extremely fortunate; I have skills that are transferable, in demand and have the ability to affect real change in one way or another.
-More importantly, I want to help people.

-{% include attention.html content="I want to help people, but I also want them to help me.
-Through our conversations I hope to learn about, and hopefully gain a better understanding of, the hardships or challenges many face that I'm not exposed to personally." %}
+> I want to help you, but I also want you to help me.
+Through our conversation I hope to gain insights and an understanding of backgrounds and challenges - either personally or professionally - I’ve not experienced.

-I'll be recording and making these sessions free available[^1] to everyone.
-Sessions are for professional advice, design feedback or none of the above[^2].
-There is no agenda.

-If you'd like to help, [share this page](http://twitter.com/share?text=Read about %23OpenMentorship, a project by @adamwhitcroft) or - even better - get involved yourself[^3].
+Our conversations can be about anything, there is no agenda.
+Ask for career advice, feedback on an idea or design or about my creative process.
+It's your time to do with as you wish[^1], no strings attached, no fees.

+## Schedule

+I've set aside two 30 minute blocks every Wednesday evening (19:00GMT - 20:00GMT).
+Sessions can be booked 6 weeks in advance[^2].
+If you view my calendar and there are no slots, drop me an email and we'll try work something out.

+{% include button.html text="Book a session" href="https://calendly.com/adamwhitcroft" %}

+## Updates

-{% include blocks.html %}
+{% include updates.html %}

-[^1]: Sessions will only be recorded and released with the consent of the mentoree.
-[^2]: Please don't use this time to solicit freelance or partnership work, or ask about confidential information pertaining to me or my employer.
+[^1]: Please don't use this time to solicit freelance or partnership work, or ask about confidential information pertaining to me or my employer.
-[^3]: Consider offering your time and services to others for free too.
-An hour a week could make a huge difference to someone, and is very easily manageable.
+[^2]: For personal reasons I've blocked off February 2017.
+I'll open sessions up again at the end of the month.